bug400/capasm/NCAS.md

     ABS

-Indicates that the program shall be assembled as an absoulte program.
-This pseudo-op must precede any other instruction that generates code including the *ORG* pseudo-op.
+Indicates that the program shall be assembled as an absolute program.
+This pseudo-op must precede any other instruction that generates code, including the *ORG* pseudo-op.